East Ryde

 East Ryde's residents are extremely healthy with very low prevalence of common health conditions across all age groups

-The rate of private health cover was found to be exceptionally high at approximately 60% of the total population (1,613 people).
-The most common medical conditions in the area were asthma and arthritis, impacting 7.3 and 6.6% of residents respectively, while 72.0% declared themselves completely clear of medical ailments compared to 74.6% across Greater Sydney.
-Working-age residents are notably healthy with low chronic condition prevalence.
-The area has 18.7% of residents aged 65 and over (504 people), which is higher than the 15.4% in Greater Sydney.
-Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.
+Mortality rates and chronic condition prevalence were found to be very low across all age groups.
+Private health cover was exceptionally high at approximately 60% of the total population (1,504 people).
+The most common medical conditions were asthma and arthritis, impacting 7.3 and 6.6% of residents respectively.
+72.0% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+Working-age residents had low chronic condition prevalence.
+East Ryde has 19.5% of residents aged 65 and over (490 people), which is higher than the 15.5% in Greater Sydney.
+Health outcomes among seniors were particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health